juan-ignacio-sanchez-plastic/Genius/README.md

-# Genius
+# Genius 🧠

-## What is Genius?
-Genius is an app that helps students to improve their knowledge and memory by using a card system and spaced review strategy.<br>
+Genius is a mobile app that helps students to improve their knowledge and memory by using a card system and spaced review strategy.<br>
 Users can create their own cards and share them with the community, also study with cards available in the community section.

-## Technologies used
-* Frontend: React Native.
-* Backend: MongoDB, Mongoose.

 ## What you can do on Genius?
 ### Create cards